mathilde-th/All-mini_ex/Mini_ex 5/Mini_ex 5/Mini-ex5.md

 My text is from bt.dk, were I used the titles for the news.
 In this way, different sentences was created and the news gets a new meaning.

+The RiTa liberary is not a part of my program, because I couldn't make it work.

+The materiality of text/interface is https://.
+The meaning of the offelmcip.net/sites the found text /default$$
+/files
+/attachments
+/criticalwriting/

+bouchardon-bergen-materiality

+                    .pdf